spotahome/kooper/docs/controller-tutorial.md

 ctrl := controller.NewSequential(config.ResyncPeriod, handler, ret, logger)
 ```

-We are using the a sequential controller constructor (`NewSequential`) from `"github.com/spotahome/kooper/operator/controller"` package.
+We are using a sequential controller constructor (`NewSequential`) from `"github.com/spotahome/kooper/operator/controller"` package.
 It receives a handler, a retriever, a logger and a resync period.

 Wow, that was easy :)